 The Cleveland Indians add a pair of players in a five-player swap with the Washington Senators, acquiring pitcher Early Wynn and first baseman Mickey Vernon for pitchers Joe Haynes and Ed Klieman and first baseman Eddie Robinson.

-Vernon will have one of the best seasons of his career to that point, batting .291 with a career-high 18 home runs and 83 RBI while playing 153 games for the Indians in 1949.
-He will be traded back to Washington during the next season after a .189 start through 28 games.
+Vernon will have one of the best seasons of his career to that point, batting .291 with a career-high 18 home runs and 83 RBI while playing 153 games.
+He will be traded back to Washington during the next season after a .189 start through 28 games of the 1950 season.
 He will return to Cleveland again in 1958, making his seventh and final All-Star game appearance at the age of 40.